 The global fashion supply chain is like a pyramid scheme with garment workers at the bottom and wealthy executives at the top.
 It is by design that this pyramid is propped up largely by women of colour in the Global South.
 We need to recognise the structural racism inherent in the fashion system, and we need to shift the balance of power.

 If you are an EU citizen, sign your name for Good Clothes, Fair Pay now.
-The petition must reach one million signatures by July 2023 in order for the European Commission to respond, so every action helps to demand fair pay as a fundamental human right for the people who make our clothes.
+As of April 2023, more than 120k people have signed and the petition must reach one million signatures by July 2023 in order for the European Commission to respond, so every action helps to demand fair pay as a fundamental human right for the people who make our clothes.